Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Extreme Fishing Camp, participants will learn to fish different bodies of water in search of various species like: panfish, bass, northern pike, walleye, catfish, redhorse sucker and more!
 Try different techniques and hone skills while learning from experienced Outdoor Recreation School instructors and professionals in the fishing industry.
 Try angling from a watercraft and from a riverbank.
 Equipment provided.
 We will meet at different parks throughout the camp, including Hyland Lake Park Reserve, Lake Minnetonka Regional Park, The Landing and Bryant Lake Regional Park (Note: the June camp will not visit Bryant Lake).
 Parents are responsible for drop-off and pick-up on each day of camp at one of the locations listed above.
 These locations will be communicated in the pre-camp email.
 Transportation to specific fishing locations will be provided by Outdoor Recreation School staff during camp hours.

-Family & Friends Ice Fishing
+Family Adventure Day: Archery & Fishing

 Fishing & Outdoors Camp